suchov/suchov.github.io/cv.md

 # Professional Summary

 Innovative, result oriented ***Engineering Manager*** with 10+ years of people management experience with the psychological and technical background.
 Strong communication, presentation, analytical and problem-solving skills.
 Excel in team building, deep practical knowledge in leadership and motivational processes.
 Extensive experience in R&D, Product Development, Engineering and QC.
+In love with Open Source, Git, TDD, React, Rails, great UI/UX and scalable applications.

 # Professional Experience